 Should I take fiber on an empty stomach?

 There’s no right or wrong answer to this question.
-Some people find that taking fiber on an empty stomach helps them regulate their bowels better, while others find that it gives them gas and bloating.
+Some people find that taking fiber on an empty stomach helps them regulate their bowels better, while others find it gives them gas and bloating.

 Fiber Rich Foods